marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/program-instrumentation-options.rst

     a strict ISO C dialect option is in effect, ``fork`` calls are detected and correctly handled without double counting.

+    Moreover, an object file can be recompiled multiple times and the corresponding :samp:`.gcda` file merges as long as the source file and the compiler options are unchanged.

   * For profile-directed optimizations, compile the source files again with the same optimization and code generation options plus :option:`-fbranch-probabilities` (see :ref:`optimize-options`).